 In stark contrast to Day 5, Day 6 gets a lot of hate from both fans and critics alike.
 Many would tell you it’s the worst season of 24.
 While I won’t claim that it’s a strong season, I’m not sure it’s the series’ lowest point.
 Because of recent events, namely the proposed ban on Muslim immigration, Day 6 may be the most relevant to our world today.

 A key part of Day 6 is the paranoia around Muslims in the U.S., following a series of suicide bombings across the country.
 The government is rounding up Muslim Americans and putting them in detention camps, similar to WWII Japanese internment camps.
 While the show has presented sympathetic characters like Yusuf Auda and talked down such discrimination in the past, 24 has no doubt made some less empathic viewers suspicious of Islam.
-I’m willing to bet a lot of brown-skinned actors can only find jobs portraying terrorists in things like 24 (which is why I’d like to see a prominent Muslim hero in 24: Legacy).
-At the same time, I think entertainment like 24 is culturally important during times like these, as long as we remember that most Muslims aren’t terrorists.
-It’s similar to Captain America punching Hitler on the cover of his first issue, keeping in mind not all the Germans believed in Nazism.
+I’m willing to bet a lot of brown-skinned actors can only find jobs portraying terrorists in things like 24 (which is why I’d like to see a prominent Muslim hero in 24: Legacy and for fiction in general to shift the focus away from Middle Eastern terrorists).

 After having been tortured in China for nearly two years, Jack (Kiefer Sutherland) is back to help CTU and President Wayne Palmer (D.B.
 Woodside) stop the terrorist attacks.
 Things get crazy really quickly though.
 Day 6 tries to mimic the deaths that made Day 5 so memorable but it doesn’t have many good options.
 None of the remaining characters, other than Chloe (Mary Lynn Rajskub), are that developed, and the show needs at least one other popular character besides Jack.
 Offing characters like Milo (Eric Balfour) and Curtis (Roger Cross) doesn’t have the same effect.
 Milo disappeared after Day 1 only to reappear in Day 6.
 The most meaningful deaths are those caused by the nuclear explosion in Valencia, as it’s the series’ most successful onscreen terrorist attack.
 But even that’s underwritten compared to the civil unrest that followed Day 2’s Mojave Desert detonation.